Design Fads in Movie Posters: I’ll Have What She’s Having

-From E.T. cycling to the moon to Jaws thrashing out of the water, a great movie poster can create a Hollywood icon.
+From E.T. cycling across the full moon, to Jaws thrashing out of the water, a great movie poster can create a Hollywood icon.
+But we’ve been noticing certain similarities that could be design fads in movie posters.

 So why do so many of them look the same?

 Although movie studios typically drop $100,000 per poster, they often fall prey to formulas and “I’ll have what she’s having” designs.
-Keep an eye out for these trends next time you hit the multiplex.
+Keep an eye out for these design fads in movie posters next time you hit the multiplex.

 Dynamic Duo: Blue and Orange

-When it comes to movie posters, there’s no question which colors rule.
+When it comes to design fads in movie posters, there’s no question which colors rule.
 Blue and orange.
 As Jason LeDuc’s infographic shows, the color combo is a marketing hit.
 Watch out — once you start noticing it, you’ll see it everywhere.

 See what we mean?
 There’s no getting away from it.